 In 2013, East Liberty Development, Inc. (ELDI) Real Estate, LLC commissioned a crime study analysis to examine the linkages between lowered crime rates, increased property values and initiatives of ELDI.
 Numeritics, a Pittsburgh-based consulting practice, completed the analysis and offers insights to explain ELDI’s role in these developments.

 Now, as East Liberty’s revitalization is increasingly in the spotlight, we wanted to take a closer look at the renewal and re-examine the causes behind it.
-In a series of white papers, Numeritics revisits their findings and expounds further, revealing the groundwork that lies underneath East Liberty’s current revival.
+In a series of white papers and reports, Numeritics revisits their findings and expounds further, revealing the groundwork that underlies East Liberty’s current revival.

 White Paper One — Crime Trend and Property Prices